rotki/rotki/docs/api.rst

    :resjson object result: An object containing the ``"per_account"`` and ``"totals"`` keys as also defined `here <blockchain_balances_result_>`_.
    :statuscode 200: Accounts succesfully added
    :statuscode 400: Provided JSON or data is in some way malformed.
    :statuscode 409: User is not logged in.
 Some error occured when re-querying the balances after addition.
+Provided tags do not exist.
 Check message for details.
    :statuscode 500: Internal Rotki error
    :statuscode 502: Error occured with some external service query such as Etherscan.
 Check message for details.